grillbaer/spectracle/README.md

 attached spectroscope.
 It has been inspired by the great work from Youtube channel Les' Lab and some other great youtubers.

+## Installation

+Pre-built installers for Windows amd64 (MSI) and Linux amd64 (DEB) are available as artifacts in the builds in [Actions](https://github.com/grillbaer/spectracle/actions).
+There are no tagged release versions yet.
+The installers already contain the required JRE.
+They install the application including the JRE in `Program Files\Spectracle` (Win) resp. `/opt/spectracle` (Linux) and add shortcuts to the start menu.
+They do not touch or require any system wide JRE installations.

 ## Examples

 ### Blue Sky with Fraunhofer Lines